Therapy for Highly Sensitive Persons

 Being highly sensitive means that things affect you more deeply.
 This can impact how you experience every day living and handle the stressors that are a part of life.
 Learning about how being highly sensitive affects your mental health is valuable if you want to feel better.

-Aspects of being a Highly Sensitive Person
+The Core Aspects of Being a Highly Sensitive Person

 Feeling Emotions Strongly